edge-cloud/www.edge-cloud.net/_posts/2013-06-13-arista-veos-on-vmware-esx.md

 It will take a few moments for vEOS to complete the first boot during which the virtual Flash is being initialized.

-Once the boot process is complete you can login with the username _&#8220;admin&#8221;_ and e.g. list the physical interfaces.
+Once the boot process is complete you can login with the username _"admin"_ and e.g. list the physical interfaces.